mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 # Customization

-<p class="description">CSS variables customization guide.</p>
+<p class="description">A guide for customize CSS theme variables in Material UI.</p>

 ## Theming

-`experimental_extendTheme` is the new API to extend the default theme.
-It returns a theme that can only be used by `CssVarsProvider`.
+The `experimental_extendTheme` is the new API to extend the default theme.
+It returns a theme that can only be used by the `CssVarsProvider`.

 ```js
 import {